 Anticipated Actions in 2021

 Standards and guidance documents continue to be drafted by the State Water Resources Control Board.
 There are a variety of timelines for Board adoption of the standards.
 There will be several opportunities to participate and work with regulators to ensure that CII performance measures stay within the parameters of the CII Task Force report.

 The state also is developing regulations for storing recycled water in surface reservoirs, integrating recycled water directly into drinking water systems, and on-site wastewater or stormwater reuse programs.

 Business should comment on draft regulatory proposals and attend workshops to ensure reasonable and practical rules.
 New technology is developed, not by government, but by innovative research, often funded by business entrepreneurs.

 The California Chamber of Commerce supports a balanced approach to securing a safe and reliable supply of water for all Californians.
-Conservation, desalination, recycling, reuse, water use efficiency, conveyance and storage should be vigorously pursued to help increase water supply.
-Permit streamlining among the various agencies should be undertaken to expedite the approval process.
+Conservation, desalination, recycling, reuse, water use efficiency, conveyance and storage should be pursued vigorously to help increase water supply.
+Permit streamlining amongst the various agencies should be undertaken to expedite the approval process.

 Companies must participate at every opportunity in the regulatory process to educate regulators about business practices—especially compliance requirements imposed by other state, local and federal entities.
 Business productivity and cost containment should be foremost considerations in business comments.

 Agriculture and Resources